Why Is My Cat Panting?

 While cat panting can be a bit scary, there are a few potential causes that are mostly non-threatening overall.
 Do keep in mind that panting for an excessive period of time is always cause for some alarm or at least attention.
 If you have any reason to be alarmed or concerned, call your cat vet!
 Always better safe, and a vet can determine if a visit is necessary.

 - Overheating.
 Don’t be too quick to discount the possibility that your cat is just hot.
-Even though they don’t do it as often as dogs, cats also pant to keep cool, when grooming and paw-sweat just isn’t enough.
+Even though they don’t do it as often as dogs, cats also pant to keep cool, when grooming and paw-sweat just aren’t enough.
 Ensure they have a cool, dry place to rest, and an ice cube can provide some measure of relief.
 The cube can be added to the water bowl, given to them for play, or rubbed lightly on fur (be sure to dry them afterward!).

 Dangerous Disorders & Maladies Causing Cat Panting

 There are a number of disorders and maladies that can cause panting in cats.
 These include: